Dassower See: Geography

 The town of Dassow in the district Nordwestmecklenburg is the only large settlement on the shores of the bay.
 The Dassower See is a saltwater bay, which together with the Pötenitzer Wiek is almost fully cut off from the open sea and the Bay of Lübeck by the Priwall Peninsula.
-The bay is approximately 8 sqkm in area and has a funnel-like shape extending outwards from the mouth of the River Stepenitz in the southeast and narrowing again in the northwest where it enters the Pötenitzer Wiek to approximately 300 m.
+The bay is approximately 8 sqkm in area and has a funnel-like shape extending outwards from the mouth of the River Stepenitz in the southeast and narrowing again in the northwest where it enters the Pötenitzer Wiek, an eastern bay of the lower Trave, to approximately 300 m.
 At the mouth of the Stepenitz, near the Dassow Bridge, is a small landing stage for fishing boats from Dassow.

 The bay belongs to the city of Lübeck, and its entire shoreline forms part of the western border of Mecklenburg-Western Pomerania.

 Flora and fauna

 As home to approximately 30 kinds of duck, the Dassower See is one of the largest bird reserves in Germany.
 The lake provides refuge and is also an important migration and wintering area for Nordic water fowl that shelter on its two islands of grass and reeds.
 The entire shore of the Dassower See and the bay itself have been protected by the European Union since 1983.